On the asymptotic linking number: Introduction

 \section{Introduction}

 The aim of the present article is to complete a proof of a theorem stated by Arnold in~\cite{arn, ark}.
-Let $M$ be a closed oriented three--dimensional manifold having the real cohomology of a three--sphere, i.e. $H^1(M)=H^2(M)=0~.$ Let $\mu$ be a volume form on $M~.$ We consider two smooth vector fields $X, Y$ on $M$ which are divergence--free with respect to $\mu~,$ i.e. $di_X\mu=di_Y\mu=0~.$ Divergence--free vector fields arise as magnetic fields or as the velocity vector field of an incompressible fluid.
+Let $M$ be a closed oriented three--dimensional manifold having the real cohomology of a three--sphere, i.e. $H^1(M)=H^2(M)=0$.
+Let $\mu$ be a volume form on $M$.
+We consider two smooth vector fields $X, Y$ on $M$ which are divergence--free with respect to $\mu$, i.e. $di_X\mu=di_Y\mu=0$.
+Divergence--free vector fields arise as magnetic fields or as the velocity vector field of an incompressible fluid.
 This is actually the context where the Hopf invariant of divergence--free vector fields was considered for the first time, cf.~\cite{wol, mof}.
 It is defined as follows.
 Choose a 1-form $\eta_X$ with the property $d\eta_X=i_X\mu$.
-This is possible since $H^2(M)=0~.$ The Hopf invariant of $X, Y$ is given by the integral
+This is possible since $H^2(M)=0$.
+The Hopf invariant of $X, Y$ is given by the integral

 The asymptotic linking number can be described as follows.
-First, fix a set $\Sigma$ containing exactly one oriented path having starting point $p$ and end point $q$ for every pair $(p,q)$ of points of $M~.$ The set $\Sigma$ must have some additional properties, the proof that it is always possible to choose such a set $\Sigma$ is the main achievement of this paper.
-We thereby solve a problem which was apparently first noticed by P. Laurence and that is discussed in~\cite{ark} on p.~146.
+First, fix a set $\Sigma$ containing exactly one oriented path having starting point $p$ and end point $q$ for every pair $(p,q)$ of points of $M$.
+The set $\Sigma$ must have some additional properties, the proof that it is always possible to choose such a set $\Sigma$ is the main achievement of this paper.
+We thereby solve a problem which was apparently first noticed by P.~Laurence and that is discussed in~\cite{ark} on p.~146.
 The same problem arises in the work of Freedman and He, cf.~\cite{fh}, and is also solved by our construction.

-For given periods $[0,T]$ respectively $[0,S]$ of time and starting points $x,y$ one considers the pieces of flow lines emerging from $x$ respectively $y~.$ After connecting the end point of each of these pieces with the starting point using the corresponding path in $\Sigma~,$ one almost always gets two disjoint closed oriented curves in $M~.$ In this case, they have a well defined linking number.
+For given periods $[0,T]$ respectively $[0,S]$ of time and starting points $x,y$ one considers the pieces of flow lines emerging from $x$ respectively $y$.
+After connecting the end point of each of these pieces with the starting point using the corresponding path in $\Sigma$, one almost always gets two disjoint closed oriented curves in $M$.
+In this case, they have a well defined linking number.
 The asymptotic linking number $\lambda_{X,Y}(x,y)$ is found by dividing the linking number of the two closed curves by $TS$ and letting $T$ and $S$ grow to infinity.
-The average linking number $\Lambda(X,Y)$ is defined to be the integral of $\lambda_{X,Y}(x,y)$ over $M\x M~.$
+The average linking number $\Lambda(X,Y)$ is defined to be the integral of $\lambda_{X,Y}(x,y)$ over $M\times M$.